livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 ```

 ## Metadata Translations
-The Media Library supports metadata translations since `release-2021-06`.
-Here you learn how to configure it.

 First, you have to configure the available languages in the system as [described here]({{< ref "/guides/editor/multi-language-content.md" >}})